KeystoneDH/2016/abstracts.md

 This project showcase will explore the EPFOI website and describe the process of developing the project.
 Additionally, it will consider how EPFOI may serve as a methodological model for “mid-range” reading of other small corpora from any historical period.

-#### Six Degrees of Francis Bacon: A Project Showcase
-{: #submission-19}

-*Jessica Otis*

-Six Degrees of Francis Bacon is an interdisciplinary digital humanities project, reconstructing the social network of early modern Britain (1500-1700) through a combination of machine learning and scholarly crowdsourcing.
-This project showcase will highlight the collaboration of professors and students in Georgetown University's Department of English and Carnegie Mellon University's Departments of English and Statistics; Information Systems Program; Hunt Library; and Human-Computing Interaction Institute, to statistically infer the Six Degrees network then display that network on a website suitable for crowdsourced input.

-The Six Degrees team employed a combination of freely-available Named-Entity Recognition tools and custom statistical inference on the Oxford Dictionary of National Biography to create a preliminary social network of over 13,000 early modern people and 170,000 relationships between them.
-This inferred network was not intended to be a definitive statement of who knew whom in early modern Britain, but rather the foundation for expert intervention and crowdsourcing.
-To facilitate this, the Six Degrees team designed a series of prototype websites--iteratively improving our design--before finally going live with our beta website in September 2015.
-To date, the site has received approximately 30,000 hits from over 3,000 users, who have collectively made over 5,100 contributions to our preliminary network.

-#### Ticha: The Story of an International, Community-Engaged Digital Humanities Project
-{: #submission-22}

-*Laurie Allen, Brook Danielle Lillehaugen, George Aaron Broadwell, Mike Zarafoneti, and Michel R. Oudijk*

-The project demonstration will introduce [*Ticha: A digital text explorer for Colonial Zapotec*](http://ticha.haverford.edu), and will focus on the collaboration between linguists, ethnohistorians, librarians, undergraduates, and modern Zapotec language speakers.
-While still relatively young, the project has already resulted in the Ticha website which allows users to view and explore multiple layers of 16th to 18th century texts written in Zapotec, an endangered language, indigenous to Oaxaca, Mexico.
-The website brings together both pre-existing digital images of printed texts from US Collections, including the John Carter Brown library, and new high resolution images of manuscripts handwritten in Zapotec, such as wills and bills of sale, the originals of which are stored in diverse archives in Mexico, sometimes difficult to access.
-Each text is made available publicly on the Ticha site throughout the process of transcription, encoding in TEI, translation, normalization, and additional annotation, including linguistic analysis.
-Modern Zapotec speakers have been consulted throughout the project, and their input has helped shape both the current website and priorities for the future.
-During this presentation, we will talk about the collaborative process of creating this interdisciplinary project, including how the team has worked together across international, professional, and language boundaries to develop a site that will be useful for multiple scholarly and public audiences.

 #### PA Digital and the DPLA: Collaborating on Collections as a Community
 {: #submission-35}